JeffersonLab/trackingML/docs/GettingStartedAtJLAB.md

 Nvidia.
 That requires an active account (which is free) and a little URL manipulation to get the correct version.
 To make it easier, I've placed a copy on the CUE as seen in the first instruction below.
-The second just moves the libraries into a directory where python will find them when running tensorflow.
+The second instruction just moves the libraries into a directory where python will find them when running tensorflow.

 ```
-tar xzf /group/12gev_phys/ml/downloads/cudnn-9.0-linux-x64-v7.3.1.20.tgz
+tar xzf /group/12gev_phys/ml/downloads/cudnn-10.0-linux-x64-v7.4.2.24.tgz
-mv cuda/lib64/libcudnn* venv/lib/python2.7/site-packages/tensorflow
+mv cuda/lib64/libcudnn* venv/lib/python3.4/site-packages/tensorflow
 rm -rf cuda
 ```

-The last thing you need to do is pull cuda 9.0 into your environment.
+The last thing you need to do is pull cuda 10.0 into your environment.
 This is only available on computers with GPUs (e.g. hpci12k01).

 ```
-module load cuda9.0
+module load cuda10.0
 ```

 ALL CONFIGURATIONS